rajangdavis/fgr/README.md

 fgr a few different components:
 1. A CLI to run everything
-2. a configuration file to feed info for charting or command line args - either JSON or YAML
+2. a configuration file to feed info for charting or command line args - starting with YAML, JSON in the future
 3. exports charts using matplotlib or D3
 4. a built-in server for charting that can pipe in data from the configuration file